ucsf-wynton/wynton-website-hpc/docs/about/shares.md

 HB 2019-04-29: This works but is a bit tedious to write and read; maybe this
                this is neater when done in Hugo(?).
 Let's wait and see.
-If not, we might wanna consider RMarkdown to generate this info.
+If not, we might wanna consider Rmarkdown to generate this info.
 {% endcomment %}
 {% assign pu_add_label = "2.2 GHz Opteron 6174 CPU" %}
 {% assign pu_add = 1.6 %}